Maldivians: Indian prince

 The Indian king was angry with his son, and sent him with and his wife in two boats with 700 soldiers.
 They came to Rasgetheemu in Raa Atoll.
 When he became king there, people called that island Rasgetheemu "King's Landing".
 The king and queen then came to Malé, and Koimala was born to them.
 Maloney reported this from Malé.

 Malakamana

-"...
-When Koimala and his wife came, there were already people here.
+"When Koimala and his wife came, there were already people here.
 Because she was a princess of royal lineage, people asked her husband to rule.
 Koimala sent ships to Sri Lanka and brought back more people.
 It is said that a beautiful woman named Malakamana from the Maldives was one of the early people who settled Sri Lanka."
-Maloney reported this from Noonu Atoll.
+Maloney reported that from Noonu Atoll.

 Manadhoo

 A hunter king of Sri Lanka was hunting and caught a man beast in his net.
 The man-beast couldn't walk, so the king taught him.
 The man-beast married the king's daughter, but he made political trouble in Sri Lanka, so was forced into exile.
 He and the princess arrived in Rasgetheemu and lived there for some time, where the locals there asked them to rule them.
 Maloney reported this from Manadhoo, Noonu Atoll.